Murders of Louisa Vesterager Jespersen and Maren Ueland: Background

 Louisa Vesterager Jespersen (born 1994) grew up in Ikast, Denmark.
-She attended Vestre School in Grindsted, and became a student at the Ikast-Brande Gymnasium in 2013.
-She had been traveling to various countries, such as Argentina, Peru, and Norway.
-Jespersen applied for participation in the Fjällräven Polar expedition in 2017 and 2018.
+She attended Vestre School in Grindsted, and graduated from Ikast-Brande Gymnasium in 2013.
+Before the trip to Morocco, she had been traveling to various countries, such as Argentina, Peru, and Norway.
+Jespersen had also applied for participation in the Fjällräven Polar expedition in 2017 and 2018.

 Maren Ueland (born 1990) was from Bryne, Norway and was a trained social and healthcare assistant.

-Jespersen and Ueland were students at the University of South-Eastern Norway, where they studied outdoor recreation and nature guidance to become tour guides.
+Jespersen and Ueland were both students at the University of South-Eastern Norway, where they studied outdoor recreation and nature guidance in order to become tour guides.
 The pair had arrived in Morocco on 9 December as tourists, with the intention of trekking and "chasing experiences", according to Jespersen's mother.
 The two women first arrived in Marrakesh, before traveling to Imlil in the Atlas Mountains.
 The village of Imlil is popular with travellers as the main base for summiting Toubkal, which is the highest peak in North Africa.

 Four attackers had shared a video on social media before the attacks, pledging allegiance to the ISIS terror group, and discussed "destruction caused by the warplanes of the Crusader alliance".
 One of the attackers stated, "Keep fighting the enemies of Allah, wherever you are, you have no excuse and, be informed that we are your supporters… you have allies among us".

 According to Swedish Defense University researcher Magnus Ranstorp, terrorists attacking tourists is not a new phenomenon, and it aims to destabilize the country where such attacks take place.

 While Morocco is generally seen as a secure destination for tourists, the last terrorist attack happened in 2011, where 17 people were killed by a bombing at a restaurant in Marrakesh.
 One of them was 18-year-old Salome Girard, a friend of Maren Ueland.
 Over 1,600 people have traveled from Morocco to join the Islamic State in the Syrian civil war.
 Moroccan authorities initially ignored the people who joined ISIS but later realized they could return to commit terrorist offenses in Morocco.
 As a result, the Bureau central d'investigation judiciaire (BCIJ) was formed.

 According to a researcher at the Danish Institute for International Studies, "Moroccan authorities appear to have a good grip on the jihadist situation, and cooperate with European and US authorities".
 Moroccans are overrepresented in "diaspora terrorism", which is terrorism which takes place outside the borders of Morocco; for example, two Moroccans were behind the 2017 London Bridge attack, a Moroccan killed people by driving his van into pedestrians in La Rambla in the 2017 Barcelona terrorist attacks, and the following day, another Moroccan killed two women and wounded 8 other victims in the 2017 Turku attack.